 1. Create a smart home group

-Open the Alexa app, tap the burger menu and select Smart Home.
-Tap the Groups tab at the top of the page and select Add Group.
-You’ll be given a list of common room names that you can select; you can enter a custom name if you prefer.
-Tap Next when you’ve chosen.
+Open the Alexa app and tap the Devices icon at the bottom-right of the screen.
+This will take you to the main smart home screen, listing all of your devices plus any groups that you might have.
+To add a new group tap the Plus icon and select Add group.
+You’ll be given a list of common room names that you can choose from, although you can type in a custom name if you prefer.
+Tap Next when you’re done.

-Back on the Groups page, you’ll see your new group.
-Note that any groups that have an Echo in them are marked as Alexa-enabled.
+Back on the Devices page, you’ll see your new group.
 Tap a group and you’ll see all of your devices in there; you can tap Edit to make changes to the devices.

-At the top of a group’s page are large On and Off buttons.
+At the top of a group’s page are All On and All Off buttons.
 Tap these to turn your group devices on or off.
 Note that this feature only works on devices that have switch-like capabilities, such as smart plugs and smart lights.